wojciechx682/online_bookstore/README.md

-Online bookstore web application Project
+Online bookstore web application Project.
+For educational purposes only

 <h3>How to install project on localhost:</h3>